ucrcsedept/course-support/VSCode-Debugging-Part-1/VSCodeDebuggingPart1.md

 > Authors: Victor Hill and Joshua Candelaria (special thanks to Professor Neftali Watkinson and Professor Kris Miller)

-Now that you know about pointers and how problematic they can be, we will be going over a useful tool that will help you catch your mistakes.Today, you will learn:
+Now that you know about pointers and how problematic they can be, we will be going over a useful tool that will help you catch your mistakes.
+Today, you will learn:

 * What a debugger is
-* Basic use of a debugger using breakpoints and watching variables
+* Basic use of a graphical interface debugger using breakpoints and watching variables
 * Common mistakes with pointers

 ## What is a Debugger?